Display screen equipment (DSE)

 Working with display screen equipment (DSE) presents risks that need to be addressed and managed as part of day-to-day business.

-What to do if a staff member has highlighted an issue on their DSE Self-Assessment:
+What to do if an employee has highlighted an issue on their DSE Self-Assessment:

-Where a DSE adjustment is outside the staff member’s control, Managers are to take action to ensure it is addressed, such as requesting support from the departments DSE Facilitator and / or seeking advice on ergonomic adjustments and ergonomic DSE items from Workplace Health, Safety and Wellbeing.
+Where a DSE adjustment is outside the employee's control, managers are to take action to ensure it is addressed, such as requesting support from the departments DSE Facilitator and / or seeking advice on ergonomic adjustments and ergonomic DSE items from Workplace Health, Safety and Wellbeing.

-Where staff members report health problems associated with the use of DSE, which continue after adjustments has been taken, and / or staff are absent due to DSE related work; managers are to refer the staff member to Occupational Health.
+If an employee reports health problems associated with the use of DSE which continue after adjustments has been taken, and/or an employee is absent due to DSE related work, managers are to complete a referral to Occupational Health.

 DSE for Hybrid Working

-Line managers can refer to the information found within the below reference guide if they are considering an employee request to safely work from home and to support employees that do so.
+Line managers can refer to the information found within the below reference guide to support employees that work from home.
 The processes listed within the guide will be reviewed periodically to align with changes in process and services as they develop:

 Portable Appliance Testing for Hybrid Working